We are doing science for policy

 We aim to provide citizens with a high degree of confidence in healthcare services, via

 Our methods include the involvement of citizens, experts and stakeholders at all stages through the use of open consultation, consensus, standardisation and peer evaluation.
 Transparency and inclusiveness are key elements.
-The impact of our work means increased visibility (short term), implementation of a European QA scheme and guidelines for breast cancer care (intermediate), and improvement in health outcomes (long term).
+The impact of our work means increased visibility (short term), implementation of European Quality Assurance scheme and evidence-based guidelines (intermediate), and improvement in health outcomes (long term).

-The main project of the healthcare quality team is the European Commission Initiative on Breast Cancer (ECIBC).
+The main activties of the Healthcare Quality Team are the European Commission Initiative on Breast Cancer (ECIBC) and the European Commission Initiative on Colorectal Cancer (ECICC).